Posted: 8/17/17 | August 17th, 2017

 While I was making good money in the financial services, it was not a fulfilling career.
 I began to dread going into the office more and more.
 I had volunteered a bunch of times in Armenia, Tanzania, and Thailand, and these experiences are what really drew me to living overseas.

 In 2004, I volunteered in Yerevan, Armenia, at an orphanage.
 I am ethnically Armenian, so this was a great way to connect with my roots.
-I spent a lot of time bonding with the kids — who today are young adults — and have been back every year to visit them; from 2004 to 2010, I hosted an annual festival for the children at the orphanage.
+I spent a lot of time bonding with the kids — who today are young adults — and have been back every year to visit them; from 2004 to 2010, I hosted a festival for the children at the orphanage.
 I also volunteered at an after-school group where the children learned about film, photography, and journalism.

-In Thailand, I have been fortunate to be associated with the Mercy Centre in Bangkok.
+In Thailand, I have been fortunate to be associated with The Mercy Centre in Bangkok.
 For the last three years, I’ve been a volunteer teacher for kindergarteners.
 The time spent working with others has made a big impact on me, and I find it to be very rewarding.